 Susan Green and Robin J. Phillips created the app SkinneePix based on the idea that the camera adds 15 pounds.
-You pay $.99 on your iPhone or Android, choose a selfie (headshots only), and watch 5-15 pounds wither away as though you just spent 72 straight hours at barre method.
+You pay 99 cents on your iPhone or Android, choose a selfie (headshots only), and watch five to 15 pounds wither away as though you just spent 72 straight hours at barre method.

 Green and Phillips, co-founders of the Phoenix-based company Pretty Smart Women, point out that photos aren't always accurate representations of ourselves, what with the bad angles, lighting and looking fatter than in real life.
 Fair, but what's baffling is that they also tout the app as a get-healthy motivator.